shahjalal132/Trading-Chart/database_design.md

 ### `users`

 This table stores user information.
-It's based on the default Laravel `users` table, with additions for roles, instructor bios, and avatars.
+It's based on the default Laravel `users` table, with additions for roles and avatars.

 | Column Name         | Data Type                               | Constraints                        | Description                               |
 | ------------------- | --------------------------------------- | ---------------------------------- | ----------------------------------------- |